UPDATED: 15 August 2024

 Plus, we are all different, and all handle stress differently.
 If you are experiencing higher levels of anxiety around receiving your results, we have a few ideas to help you cope beforehand, on the day and afterwards.

-Before
+Before results day

-Talk about it – Don’t bottle your feelings up if you’re feeling anxious.
+Don’t bottle your feelings up if you’re feeling anxious.
 Tell a family member or friend, or even get your feelings down in a journal.
 Chances are, if you talk to someone else who is waiting for their results, you’ll probably find you’re not alone in your nerves.

 If you would like to talk to someone in confidence, you can text the word ‘Sussex’ to 85258 to start a conversation.
-Trained volunteers are on hand 24/7 to listen and support you to a calm and safe place.
+Trained volunteers are on hand 24/7 to listen and support you in a calm and safe place.
 You can find more information about how the service works on the Give Us a Shout website.

 You can also call Childline on 0800 1111, to talk about anything, big or small, any time of day.